erikhyrkas/snakes/training_data/llama-stories-11.md

 And so I ran on, into the darkness, with only my small pack and my own two feet to guide me.
 The night air was full of mysteries, but I was ready for whatever lay ahead.

 As long as I could keep running.<end>
-Here is a prompt asking for this story:

 Write a tale about a small but determined adventurer who uncovers a hidden world beneath the desert sands, filled with ancient secrets and wonders waiting to be discovered.<start>As the sun beat down on his tiny back, Little Man trudged through the endless dunes of sand.
 He was a 5-year-old man, with a miniature top hat and a determined look on his face.

 He had been walking for hours, or at least he thought it was hours – time worked differently in the desert, where the sun seemed to stay in one place forever.
 Little Man's canteen was almost empty, but he didn't let that stop him.
 He had to find what lay hidden beneath the sand.